brwilkinson/GetTier0/README.md

 # Tier0 Overview

-- Get Tier0 refers to the process of identifying Tier0 accounts on your domain.
+- Get Tier0 refers to the process of identifying Tier0 principals on your domain.
 - The defintion of a Tier0 account is one that has control permission over Directory Services.
-- This tool maybe used in conjunction with ActiveDirectory Services Hardening.
 - This is the table of tests that are performed
   - [Tier0 Account Discovery Specifications](https://github.com/brwilkinson/GetTier0/wiki/Tier0-Specifications---What-tests-are-performed%3F)

-# Tier0 Guidelines - Instructions
+# Get-Tier0 Guidelines - Instructions

 Friday, August 12, 2016

 4:52 PM

-## ADSH Pre-requisites.
+## Get-Tier0 Pre-requisites.

 - **Host Machine (where the tests are executed from)**
   - Powershell version 5.0 or 5.1